cjackson202/AOAI-FED-CIV-Workshop/README.md

 ### Installation

-To run the Python scripts in this repository, you will need to have the necessary packages installed.
-You can install them by running the following command:
+To run the Python scripts in this repository, you will need to first create a virtual environment in your workspace.
+Next you must have the necessary packages installed.
+You can complete both tasks via the following commands:

+To create a virtual environment in your workspace:

+1. Open the command palette: ```CTRL + SHIFT + P```
+2. Search: ```Python: Create Environment```
+3. Select: ```Venv```
+4. Select the latest version of Python installed on your device.
+5. .venv environment created

+To install the necessary packages:

 ```bash
 pip install -r requirements.txt
  ```